mrgrain/cdk-esbuild/README.md

 ### Props

-- `props.entrypoint`
-- `entrypoint` (for convenience this can be a parameter on some constructs) \
+- `props.entrypoint` & `entrypoint` \
   Relative path to the entrypoint file of your code from the root of the project.
 See `props.projectRoot`.

 - `projectRoot` \
   Absolute path to the root of the project for the asset.
-If not set, will attempt to guess the root path using a basic algorithm. \
-  The combination of `projectRoot + entrypoint` must always be a valid absolute path.
+If not set, will attempt to guess the root path using a basic algorithm.
+The combination of `projectRoot + entrypoint` must always be a valid absolute path. \
+  Often the easiest way to set `projectRoot` is to use a combination of `resolve` and `__dirname` (see below).

-> ### ⚠️ Library authors
+> ### ⚠️ For library authors
 >
 > When developing a library, it's strongly recommended to set `projectRoot`.
 The easiest way to do this, is to resolve based on the directory name of the file:
 >